20 years QU-AX

 Roland jumps to test the first mass production Muni

-And so the first mass-production Muni in the world was also built:
+And so the world’s first mass-produced Muni was born.

 The first QU-AX website with the new munis